- Melinda Ozel

 AD = action descriptor

-NOTE: Vertical lip tightener is not an official FACS shape.
-I have created this sub-action unit in order to further break down orbicularis oris movements.
+NOTE: Vertical lip tightener (which I also refer to as “lip cincher”) is not an official FACS shape.
+I have coined this action in order to further break down the functional movements of orbicularis oris.
 See more here.
+These refinements of orbicularis oris actions are critical to applications like lipsync and nuanced expression detailing.

 How to Cite This Page